 - Concentration issues, where students may ‘hyper focus’ on a task, or struggle to concentrate at all

 - Anxiety and frustration often leading to depression.

 Mark was recognised as having an ASC after starting his University course.
 A schedule of adjustments was created in discussion with him, taking into account the specific difficulties he was experiencing.
 Mark was also referred to an AS Mentor for regular 1:1 specialist support and in addition, he meets with his Disability Advisor every couple of weeks to review his support.

 One of the main challenges experienced by Mark on a daily basis is hypersensitivity to noise and lighting; this causes him extreme discomfort and makes it difficult for him to concentrate as he is unable to filter out the distractions.
 Mark has developed many strategies to help him to manage this issue such as sourcing quiet locations to study and wearing ear plugs in exams.
 However in some situations these strategies are not practical.

 It was ultimately agreed that a separate, quiet room for small group tutorials would be an acceptable, viable and appropriate long-term solution.
-Collaboration between the Student Disability Service, academic colleagues and Mark was essential in making these arrangements to ensure that he received appropriate support in as timely a manner as possible thus enabling him to participate fully in his course of study.
+Collaboration between the Disability and Learning Support Service, academic colleagues and Mark was essential in making these arrangements to ensure that he received appropriate support in as timely a manner as possible thus enabling him to participate fully in his course of study.